- No FAQs found

 Table 2 summarizes studies of treatment failure rates in patients with rheumatic diseases who are taking adalimumab or infliximab.

 Question 3.
 What causes treatment failure for patients receiving infliximab or adalimumab?

 Several factors can predispose to primary and secondary treatment failure.
 In patients with primary treatment failure, subtherapeutic levels may indicate poor adherence or increased drug clearance, or other pharmacokinetic issues.

-In patients with secondary failure, subtherapeutic drug levels may also be caused by the development of anti-drug antibodies; that is, antibodies that target and lower the bioavailability of TNF-a inhibitors.
-In a meta-analysis that assessed 68 studies performed between 1966 to 2013 (14,651 patients), to study immunogenicity of TNF-a inhibitors (adalimumab, infliximab, etanercept, golimumab, and certolizumab).
-In the study 25% of infliximab-treated patients compared to 14% of adalimumab-treated patients and 6.9 % for certolizumab, 3.8% golimumab, and 1.2% etanercept showed formation of anti-drug antibodies.7 Development of anti-drug antibodies reduced the odds of clinical response by 67% overall, although most of the data were derived from articles involving infliximab (nine) and adalimumab (eight).
+In patients with secondary failure, subtherapeutic drug levels may also be caused by the development of anti-drug antibodies; that is, antibodies that target and lower the bioavailability of TNF-alpha inhibitors.
+The immunogenicity of TNF-alpha inhibitors (adalimumab, infliximab, etanercept, golimumab, and certolizumab) was investigated in a meta-analysis of 68 studies (14,651 patients) performed from 1966 to 2013.
+In that study, anti-drug antibodies were detected more often in patients treated with infliximab (25%) than in those treated adalimumab (14%), certolizumab (6.9%), golimumab (3.8%), or etanercept (1.2%).9 Development of anti-drug antibodies reduced the odds of clinical response by 67% overall, although nearly half of the data were derived from articles involving infliximab or adalimumab.

 Question 4.
 How can testing of infliximab and adalimumab drug and anti-drug antibody levels help manage treatment failure?